 With the enactment of the Patient Protection and Affordable Care Act (ACA) new opportunities exist for health education professionals to broaden their impact and participate in the various new models of service delivery to achieve or further the goals of health promotion for all through education.
-Improvement in quality and efficiency within health care organizations are expected to occur through the establishment of Accountable Care Organizations (ACO's) through Medicare and Patient-Centered Medical Homes (PCMH) through Medicaid.
-In 2010 an American Journal of Preventative Medicine article compared the core competencies of a health educator and demonstrated how well they could contribute to the core principles of a patient-centered medical home.
-In addition to the well-established multiple roles a health educator fulfills on community, family and individual levels, health educators also possess knowledge and skills that can strengthen the physician-directed team and lead to improved patient health outcomes.
-Following are a few examples:
+Improvements in quality, efficiency, and consumer protections within health care organizations will occur through the establishment of Accountable Care Organizations (ACO's) through Medicare and Patient-Centered Medical Homes (PCMH) through Medicaid.
+In 2010 an American Journal of Preventative Medicine article compared the core competencies of a health educator and demonstrated their contribution to the core principles of a patient-centered medical home.
+These models provide emerging opportunities for health educators and should be understood as important settings for health education practice.
+In addition to the well-established multiple roles a health educator fulfills on community, family and individual levels, health educators also possess knowledge and skills that can strengthen the physician-directed team and lead to improved patient health outcomes, as follows:

-- Health educators can assist the physician-directed team by coordinating and integrating care and using a more holistic approach to prevention and disease management and promoting health literacy. - Health educators possess skills such as providing self-management support coaching, serving as a bridge to other health care and community resources, helping patients adopt and maintain healthy behaviors, helping families build social and physical environments that support behavior change, assisting patients in navigating the health care system, providing emotional support, and providing assistance with practice-level quality improvement. - Health educators are trained to know the process of improving patient safety by identifying a health problem, developing a plan of action to resolve the problem and evaluating the success of the proposed intervention.
+- Health educators possess skills in cultural and linguistic competency, which are vital in meeting the needs of the many diverse Native Hawaiian and Pacific Islander populations such as diabetes, high blood pressure, diabetes, and asthma.
+Given the extremely wide variation among Pacific Islander individuals and groups with regard to ethnicity, culture, religion, work experience, education, and degree of Westernization, it is vital that Native Hawaiian and Pacific Islanders are assessed individually for their health beliefs and knowledge; as well as their culturally and historically related health beliefs and experiences. - Health educators can assist the physician-directed team by coordinating and integrating care and using a more holistic approach to prevention and disease management. - Health educators possess skills such as providing self-management support coaching, serving as a bridge to other health care and community resources, helping patient adopt and maintain healthy behaviors, helping families build social and physical environments that support behavior change, assisting patients in navigating the health care system, providing emotional support, and providing assistance with practice-level quality improvement. - Health educators are trained to know the process of improving patient safety by identifying a health problem, develop a plan of action to resolve that problem and evaluate the success of the proposed intervention.

 Chronic conditions, such as diabetes, heart disease, and cancer, consume more than 75 percent of the \$2.2 trillion spent on health care in the United States each year.
-It is estimated that spending as little as \$10 per person on proven preventive interventions could save the country over \$16 billion in just five years.
+It is estimated that spending as little as

+\$10 per person on proven preventive interventions could save the country over \$16 billion in just five years.
 We must ensure that patients, families and consumers are not harmed or put at risk by misinformation or advice on disease prevention or treatment.

-Thank you for consideration of these comments in support of HB 1098.
-Please contact Jerrica Mathis at imathis@sophe.org or 202-408-9804 with any additional questions.
+Thank you for consideration of these comments in support of HCR161/HR129.
+Please contact Jerrica Mathis at jmathis@sophe.org or 202-408-9804 with any additional questions.